46 Comments

 Congratulations!
 You made it and are now legally married in Peru.

-Don’t forget to register your marriage with Reniec.
-Once the marriage is registered Peruvians have to change their marital status on their DNI.
-And, if applicable, foreigners should as well register their marriage with the embassy or consulate of your home country in Peru.
+One last administrative step remains: After your wedding, your marriage must be registered with Reniec.
+Once registered, you can obtain the official Peruvian marriage certificate.
+Peruvians must then update their marital status on their DNI.
+If applicable, foreigners should also register their marriage with the embassy or consulate of their home country in Peru.

 3. Birth certificate